loginom/loginom-help-en-omegat/data/processors/data-trees/tree-to-table.md

 The Input Tree list displays fields of the data set accepted by the port.
 It is required to map them with fields of the data set supplied by the port for processing - Output Tree (refer to [Ports](../../scenario/ports/README.md)).

-It is possible to set the structure of the set supplied for processing in manual way, or to download it from the *.xsd file.
+It is possible to set the structure of the set supplied for processing in the manual way, or to download it from the *.xsd file.

 #### Manual Setting of the Nodes Structure